R-kill-9/Hacking-Notes/Mobile Application Security Testing/Android/Static Code Analysis/QARK.md

-**QARK** (Quick Android Review Kit) is an open-source tool developed by LinkedIn for static security analysis of Android applications.
+**QARK** (Quick Android Review Kit) is an open-source tool developed for static security analysis of Android applications.

-It is designed to scan APKs or Android source code to identify common vulnerabilities, insecure configurations, and misuses of Android APIs.

 ## Features